Catholic Church and same-sex marriage: Belgium

 In November 2022 all Roman Catholic bishops in Belgium allowed blessing ceremonies for same-sex couples.

 Germany

-In May 2021 and May 2022 in over hundred Roman-catholic churches in Germany blesings of same-sex marriages were celebrated for example in the cathedral of Magdeburg or in Essen, where German roman-catholic bishop Ludger Schepers was at place.
+In May 2021 and May 2022 in over hundred Roman Catholic churches in Germany blessings of same-sex marriages were celebrated for example in the cathedral of Magdeburg or in Essen, where German Roman Catholic bishop Ludger Schepers was at place.

-On March 11, 2023, the Synodal Path with support of over 80 percentage of German Roman Catholic bishops called for blessing ceremonies for same-sex couples in German Roman Catholic dioceses.
+On 11 March 2023, the Synodal Path with support of over 80% of German Roman Catholic bishops called for blessing ceremonies for same-sex couples in German Roman Catholic dioceses.
+In April 2025, Roman Catholic bishop conference published a manual for blessing ceremonies for same-sex unions.

 South America

 In response to efforts to introduce same-sex marriage in Uruguay in 2013, Pablo Galimberti, the Bishop of Salto, on behalf of the Uruguayan Bishops Council, said that marriage was "an institution that is already so injured" and that the proposed law would "confuse more than clarify".
 The proposal nevertheless became law, with strong public support.

 Africa

 In Cameroon, Victor Tonye Bakot, the Archbishop of Yaounde, reflected a particularly hostile attitude by the Church in Cameroon, with such interventions prompting the national press to allege the existence of a homosexual "mafia" with a witch-hunt against prominent individuals.
 In 2013 and 2016, the National Episcopal Conference of Cameroon followed this up by issuing a public statement urging "all believers and people of good will" to oppose gay marriage and the decriminalization of homosexuality.

 In 2014, the Catholic Bishops Conference in Nigeria welcomed legislation passed by the government to make participation in a same-sex marriage a crime punishable by 14 years imprisonment.
 It noted the move as a "courageous act" and a "step in the right direction".
 The Archbishop of Jos, Ignatius Ayau Kaigama, argued that the action was "in line with the moral and ethical values of the Nigerian and African cultures", and blessed President Goodluck Jonathan in not bowing to international pressure.
 The Catholic church also had a strong opposition against lgbt rights in many Christian majority countries like Kenya, Zambia, Angola, Uganda, Zimbabwe, South Africa, Ghana, Liberia, Mozambique, and the Central African Republic.